 Snoring doesn’t only affect your partner’s health – it can also affect your health if you share a bed.
 Studies show that many partners of snorers suffer with mental and physical conditions often caused by lack of sleep.
 These include depression, anxiety, insomnia, headaches, gastro-intestinal complaints, pain and fatigue.

 Snoring is also one of the first symptoms of Obstructive Sleep Apnoea (OSA) – a serious condition that can affect your partner’s quality of sleep and overall health.
 It causes the airway to temporarily close, stopping a person from being able to breathe.
 Throughout the night, the sufferer’s body will constantly ‘wake itself up’ to a lighter stage of sleep in order to help them breathe; this is why many people with OSA feel so tired the following day.

 If you suspect your partner might be suffering from OSA, SoundSleep will link them to useful tools that will help assess OSA risk.
 These include:

 - Breathing disruption index (BDI).
 This feature tracks how often you stop breathing or struggle to breathe in the night.

 - STOP-Bang score.
 A questionnaire that analyses how loudly you snore and how tired you feel.
 It also looks at your night-time breathing patterns, and takes high blood pressure into account.

 - Epworth Sleepiness Scale.
 A screening questionnaire for excessive sleepiness.
 This indicates the probability of a sleep disorder.

 Snoring can be a tricky subject to navigate in relationships, but don’t let that put you off tackling it.
 SoundSleep can help you both get the sleep you deserve.
 For more information about SoundSleep, visit the website by clicking here.
-You can download the app from the Apple app store by clicking here.
+You can download the app from the Apple App Store or Google Play Store.